BhanuAnand/sensor-metrics-service/README.md

 # Sensor Metrics Service

-A minimal REST API to receive and query sensor metrics.
+A REST API for ingesting and analyzing weather sensor data.

 ## Requirements